Celsius Network Scam: A Technical Ponzi Scheme

 It took a YEAR for the CEO to be arrested for fraud.
 The government is completely useless in investor protections and only pays attention after millions in losses to investors.

-I showed Celsius was operating like a Ponzi Scheme and suggested people avoid this investment right here many months before it imploded.
-The most common response to my criticism was to brush off my concerns and say ‘Well, I’ve never had a problem before.’
-That is a classic issue with Ponzis: you never have a problem until one day you do.
+I showed right here why Celsius was operating as a Ponzi Scheme and advised people avoid this investment almost 6 months before it imploded.
+The most common response to my criticism was, ‘Well, I’ve never had a problem before.’
+That is a classic problem with Ponzis: you never have a problem until one day you do.

 In this article, I continue my review of alternative investment platforms that have been proliferating because with interest rates low for so long, people have been desperate for investment returns.
-CIT Bank has the highest yielding savings account in the US with 2.1% APY (Aug, 2022), so naturally people are willing to take larger risks for the alternative investment platforms advertising 8-10% rates.
+For many years, savings accounts offered 0% rates, so savers and investors were incentivized to take larger risks for the alternative investment platforms advertising 8-10% rates.